CycloneDX/guides/ML-BOM/en/0x23-Design-Model-Card-Quantitative-Analysis.md

 ## Graphics

-Model cards typically include graphs, charts and other graphics that highlight the model's performance benchmarks often relative to other models.
-This section examples the use of the CycloneDX `graphics` object to include a collection of these graphics in the ML-BOM as part of its quantitative analysis information.
+Model cards typically include graphs, charts, and other graphics that highlight the model's performance benchmarks, often relative to other models.
+This section exemplifies the use of the CycloneDX `graphics` object to include a collection of these graphics in the ML-BOM as part of its quantitative analysis information.

 ###### Example: Qwen model comparative benchmarks

-The [QwenLM/Qwen](https://github.com/QwenLM/Qwen) GitHub repository includes the following JPG format spider diagram showing benchmarking comparisons for their Qwen2 models along with some peer models:
+The [QwenLM/Qwen](https://github.com/QwenLM/Qwen) GitHub repository includes the following JPG format spider diagram showing benchmarking comparisons for their Qwen2 models, along with some peer models:

 ![Qwen performance benchmarks](images/QwenLM-radar_72b.jpg)